 Art.
-9 introduces a Circularity Strategy for producers including elements listed in Annex IV such as a nontechnical description of the actions planned to ensure that the vehicles belonging to the vehicle type conparts or components.
+9 introduces a Circularity Strategy for producers including elements listed in Annex IV such as a nontechnical description of the actions planned to ensure that the vehicles belonging to the vehicle type continue to meet the legal requirements referred to in Articles 4 to 7 throughout their production.
+DUH welcomes the introduction of a circularity strategy.
+However, the requirements are too unspecific and nonbinding.
+They currently fail to sufficiently address the responsibility of producers to exploit the potential parts or components.
 The Commission should be empowered to establish, through a Delegated Act, targets for the share of reused or use of remanufactured parts or components for the production of new vehicles either by brand, by producer or by type.